go-carrot/validator/README.md

 // TODO, handle success - `id` and `name` are set at this point
 ```

-> Note, the Rule implementations (IsSet, MaxVal, etc.) aren't included in this library.
+> Note, the Rule implementations (MaxVal, MaxLength, etc.) aren't included in this library.
 You'll either have to build them out yourself or check out [go-carrot/rules](https://github.com/go-carrot/rules) for some prebuilt ones.

 ## Values